ga-wdi-lessons/react-intro/readme.md

 > Many tutorials will use React.renderComponent, which has been phased out.
 Change outlined here: http://bit.ly/1E81Whs

-`React.render` takes the Virtual DOM node created by `.createClass` and adds it to the actual DOM.
+`ReactDOM.render` takes the Virtual DOM node created by `.createClass` and adds it to the actual DOM.
 It takes two arguments...
   1. The component.
   2. The DOM element we want to append it to.